 The red-haired man cursed fluently.

-"He's the one who really did for Dace.
+"He's the one who really did(?) for Dace.
 That mindblast or whatever he hit you guys with left Dace a sitting duck for the knife.
 How the hell did he do that, anyway?
 It couldn't have been a tech, right?
 I didn't hear him say anything when he used it."

 "It may have been a so-called skill," explained Dumont, who did, after all, have experience in the field.
 "Unlike the more refined power of techniques, skills can be highly individual, even self-taught.
 Alternatively, it could be a newly refined technique; breakthroughs in paratechnology happen regularly."